sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 ])
 -->

-But this makes the function API less discoverable and can make editor autocomplete less useful.
+However, this makes the function API less discoverable and can make editor autocomplete less useful.
 It also gives the wrong impression that the function accepts any number of parameters and that the count order is unimportant — the number and order of parameters were clear in the previous iteration.

 We can also use `reduce()` method instead of `map()` / `filter()` chaining: